Low-Rank Graphon Learning for Networks

 \begin{theorem} For {$r\ge 2$}, under Assumption~\ref{ass:3}, when \(n\) is sufficiently large, there exists an open set \(U \subset \mathbb{R}^{2r}\) containing the point \((\lambda_1,\cdots, \lambda_r, \int_0^1 G_1(u) \, du,\cdots, \int_0^1 G_r(u) \, du)\) such that, with probability \(1\), the system of equations in (\ref{eqn:02}) has a unique solution within this region.
 Moreover, for \(\hat{\lambda}_k, 1\le k\le r, \hat{p}_{ij}\), we have \( \max_{1\le k\le r}|\hat{\lambda}_k - \lambda_k|=O_p(n^{-1/2}) \), and \(\sup_{i,j} |\hat{p}_{ij} - p_{ij}| =O_p(\sqrt{\log(n)/n})\). \end{theorem}

-Theorem~\ref{th:6} establishes that \( \|\hat{P} - P\|_F^2 / n^2 = O_p(\log(n)/n), \) achieving a rate that aligns with the minimax rate (up to a logarithmic factor) derived from the proof of Theorem 1.1 in \citet{gao2015rate}.
-Estimating graphon functions becomes significantly more challenging for {$r \geq 2$} compared to {$r = 1$}, primarily due to the additive structure of the model.
-To address these challenges, we introduce the following assumptions for {learning} the graphon function in the {$r \geq 2$} setting: \begin{assumption} Assume that: (i) At least one of \(G_k, 1\le k\le r,\) is strictly monotonically increasing; and (ii) All \(G_k, 1\le k\le r,\) are Lipschitz continuous with Lipschitz constant \(M\). \end{assumption}
+Theorem~\ref{th:6} shows that \( \|\hat{P} - P\|_F^2 / n^2 = O_p(\log(n)/n), \) achieving a rate matching the minimax rate (up to a logarithmic factor) in \citet{gao2015rate}.
+The rate does not involve $r$ since we treat it as fixed.
+We leave the case where $r$ grows with $n$ for future work.

+Estimating graphon functions is more challenging for \( r \geq 2 \) due to the model's additive structure.
+To address this, we introduce the following assumptions for learning the graphon function in the \( r \geq 2 \) case: \begin{assumption} Assume that: (i) At least one \( G_k \) is strictly monotonically increasing; and (ii) All \( G_k \)'s are Lipschitz continuous with constant \( M \). \end{assumption}